 “…Nearly four years ago, Henry says, in the midst of a campaign to monitor a state-sanctioned wolf hunt with Coronado’s organization Wolf Patrol, in a remote area outside Yellowstone National Park, Coronado sexually assaulted her.
 Henry says she didn’t even think about calling law enforcement.
 Activists aren’t supposed to talk to cops, and definitely not to FBI agents.
 For months, she stayed silent.
 But then, after agonizing over the decision, she participated in an alternative attempt at accountability — she described Coronado’s assault in an email posted to a closed activist listserv and later published the details publicly in the activist Earth First!
 Journal.”

-The second article appeared in Earth Island Journal.
+In an article in Earth Island Journal.
 Earth Island Journal by KIERA ANDERSON KITTY STRYKER Photo by Laura Borealis.
 “No Compromise – Our movement needs to do a better job of addressing sexual violence and misogyny within its ranks. …Reports about Coronado’s sexual misconduct first surfaced in the summer of 2014, when a group of activists started raising concerns about his reportedly abusive behavior.
 We’ve reviewed emails sent between July 2014 and February 2015, which claim Coronado had been violent towards an ex-partner.
 The emails also assert that Coronado had been predatory towards younger women in EF!.”

-“Wendy, loosely affiliated with EF! between 2005-2014, told us via email about her involvement in bringing Coronado’s behavior to light that year.
+Wisconsin wolf advocacy became embroiled in controversy over the whole Coronado sexual assault accusations and took sides.
+Yet, let’s remember that; Earth First activists were already seeking to hold Rod Coronado accountable for violence against a former partner, and being predatory towards younger woman before he ever arrived in Wisconsin the summer of 2014.
+In the Earth Island Journal.
+Earth Island Journal by KIERA ANDERSON KITTY STRYKER Photo by Laura Borealis, “Wendy, loosely affiliated with EF! between 2005-2014, told us via email about her involvement in bringing Coronado’s behavior to light that year.
 She, and two EF! activists, Panagioti and Toby, tried several times to get Coronado to initiate an accountability process.
 Coronado appeared open to this at times, but never followed through.
 While the trio were trying to figure out the best course of action, in November 2014, Coronado apparently sexually assaulted a younger Wolf Patrol member named Julie.”

 “When Wendy heard about Julie’s experience, she felt “a stark clarity of Fuck, we made the wrong choice.”
 She says the three of them had failed to grasp the urgency of the situation, particularly the risks they took by waiting to alert the broader community about him…”